liaorongfan/DeepPersonality/README.md

     return transform

 ```
-Then, use the command line argument:
+The command line for using the customized frame transform strategy is:

 ```shell